How to check you car's coolant level

-If you're changing the coolant as part of a standard service procedure, you'll get different answers depending on who made your car and which coolant you use.
-If you're running a classic car and it uses Inorganic Acid Technology coolant, which is often blue, it'll need to be renewed every couple of years.
-Don't be tempted to switch to Organic coolant (see below), because it could damage your engine’s seals and other cooling system components.
+If you're changing the coolant as part of a standard service procedure, you'll get different answers depending on who made your car and which antifreeze you use.
+If you're running a classic car and it uses glycol ethylene based antifreeze, which is often blue, it'll need to be renewed every couple of years.
+Don't be tempted to switch to Organic antifreeze (see below), because it could damage your engine’s seals and other cooling system components.

 Most manufacturers of modern cars recommend 10-year intervals, or with very recent cars, the coolant won’t require changing - providing the correct antifreeze is used.
 In the case of the author's SLK55, Mercedes-AMG recommends changing the coolant (known as Organic Acid Technology) every 15 years.
 It's usually – but not always – pink.
 Every vehicle is different, so consult your Haynes manual or get in touch with your manufacturer's customer services department for advice.

-Of course, if you're having to change a component that's part of the cooling system, such as the radiator, thermostat or water pump, you're going to lose at least some coolant.
-Once the new part is fitted, you could top up the coolant, making sure you're using the same-grade, or completely drain the system down and refill it.
+Of course, if you're having to change a component that's part of the cooling system, such as the radiator, thermostat or coolant pump, you're going to lose at least some coolant.
+However, once the new part is fitted, most manufacturers recommend you completely drain the system down and refill it with new coolant.